G2P-Connect/specs/docs/Home.md

 # G2P Connect - Protocol Standards

-G2P Connect API Specifications is an open source effort to standardise the key integrations across functional categories defined in G2P Connect Technology Architecture Blueprint.
+G2P Connect API Specifications is an open source effort to standardise the key integrations across functional categories defined in G2P Connect Technology Architecture [Blueprint](./Blueprint.md).

 G2P Connect Integration Specification assumes interactions between vaious DPI soultion providers (i.e DPGs, Proprietary/Existing systems) may vary due to country specific policies and availability of digital/banking/last mile connectivity infrastructure.
 For e.g., <br>

 > a.
 Few countries may have centralised payment switch operated by central bank while others may operate directly with financial institutions. <br>
 > b.
-Countries may decide to manage ID to Financial Address mapping either at Payment Switch layer or Financial Institution(s) or Beneficiary Management Platforms or an independent entity, etc., <br>
+Countries may decide to manage ID to Financial Address mapping either at Payment Switch layer or Financial Institution(s) or Beneficiary Management Platforms or an independent entity. <br>
 > c.
-Countries may not a foundational de-duplicated digital id
+Countries may not have a foundational de-duplicated digital id.

-For these kind of scenarios, G2P Connect is **flexible** to enable DPI solution providers (i.e DPGs, Proprietary/Existing systems) to **orchestrate** flows based on various use case scenarios that are specific to country's operating requirements.
+G2P Connect is **flexible** to enable DPI solution providers (i.e DPGs, Proprietary/Existing systems) to **orchestrate** flows based on various use case scenarios that are specific to country's operating requirements.

 ## Objectives
 The following are key objectives of G2P Connect Specifications: